 If you decide to study this course, you’ll need to be able to solve problems as well as analyze data fast.
 You’ll also need good knowledge of maths; all of which will require plenty of studying.

-Studying architecture is hard work and requires students who must study and pass exams in bricklaying, drawing, foundations, and site management.
+Studying architecture is hard work and requires students to study and pass exams in bricklaying, drawing, foundations, and site management.

 Architects need to be creative and practical, so if you’re considering this course, you must enjoy solving problems and building things.

 Studying medicine is hard work as it requires dedication and discipline from students.
-They will need to spend long hours in the library as well as on practical exercises.
+They will need to spend long hours in the library and do practical exercises.

 You’ll also need good knowledge of chemistry, biology, and physics, so you might want to consider taking these courses before applying for medical school.

 5. Electronic and Electrical Engineering

 If you wish to study electronic and electrical engineering, you must be practical, creative, and dedicated.
 You’ll also need good science knowledge since the course is very theoretical.